SoftUni-Internal/interactive-content/EN/10-Containerization-And-Documentation/06-Summary.md

 - Containerization solves many compatibility issues and makes our applications easier to deploy and ship to production

-- Docker is both a standard for contsinerization and a container engine
+- Docker is both a standard for containerization and a container engine
   * often used in conjunction with Kubernetes

 - Images can be published to private ​or public registries​